pingcap/docs-cn/placement-rules-in-sql.md

 ---
 title: Placement Rules in SQL
-summary: Learn how to schedule placement of tables and partitions.
+summary: Learn how to schedule placement of tables and partitions using SQL statements.
 ---

 # Placement Rules in SQL

 > **Warning:**
 >
-> Placement Rules in SQL is an experimental feature.
+> Placement Rules in SQL is an experimental feature introduced in v5.3.0.
 The syntax might change before its GA, and there might also be bugs.
->
-> If you understand the risks, you can enable this experiment feature by executing `SET GLOBAL tidb_enable_alter_placement = 1;`.
+If you understand the risks, you can enable this experiment feature by executing `SET GLOBAL tidb_enable_alter_placement = 1;`.

-Placement Rules allow you to configure where data will be stored in a TiKV cluster.
-This is useful for scenarios including optimizing a high availability strategy, ensuring that local copies of data will be available for local stale reads, and adhering to compliance requirements.
+Placement Rules in SQL is a feature that enables you to specify where data is stored in a TiKV cluster using SQL interfaces.
+Using this feature, tables and partitions are scheduled to specific regions, data centers, racks, or hosts.
+This is useful for scenarios including optimizing a high availability strategy with lower cost, ensuring that local replicas of data are available for local stale reads, and adhering to data locality requirements.

+The detailed user scenarios are as follows:

+- Place data across regions to improve the access performance in a specific region
+- Merge multiple databases of different applications to reduce the cost on database maintenance
+- Increase replica count for important data to improve the application availability and data reliability
+- Store new data into SSDs and store old data into HHDs to lower the cost on data archiving and storage
+- Schedule the leaders of hotspot data to high-performance TiKV instances
+- Separate cold data to lower-cost storage mediums to improve cost efficiency

 ## Specify placement options